Souvik-0612/Bridge/System note.md

 Examples:

 **When only 3-level and 4-level raises are avialble**
--  1:spades:-2!d-2:spades:-?
+-  1!s-2!d-2!s-?
-    - 4:spades: : Picture Jump hand
+    - 4!s : Picture Jump hand
-    - 3:spades: : all other game forcing hands with :spades: support
+    - 3!s : all other game forcing hands with !s support
--  1:spades:-2!d-3!d-?
+-  1!s-2!d-3!d-?
-    - 4:spades: : Picture Jump hand
+    - 4!s : Picture Jump hand
-    - 3:spades: : all other game forcing hands with :spades: support
+    - 3!s : all other game forcing hands with !s support
-- 1:spades:-2!h- ?
+- 1!s-2!h- ?
     - 3!h : hearts support
     - 4!h : Picture jump in !h.
-5 :spades:, good  !h support, no outside controls
+5 !s, good  !h support, no outside controls

 **When 2, 3 and 4-level bids are available**